What Eve can reveal to us about Mother's Day

 Here are four lessons from the Very First Mother.

 Being a parent is hard.
-Of all the indignities heaped on Adam and Eve over the centuries, one of the most unfortunate is that we often overlook what they did after after leaving Eden.
+Of all the indignities heaped on Adam and Eve over the centuries, one of the most unfortunate is that we often overlook what they did after leaving Eden.
 They weren't just partners, lovers and sinners; they were also parents.
 The first parents, tasked before anyone else with learning to love their children even in the face of disappointment.
 As they quickly learned, children aren't just barrels of laughs and bundles of joy.
 They're also irascible, stubborn, and, as in the case of Cain and Abel, rivalrous.

 Mothers play a bigger role than fathers in passing on faith to their children.
 Genesis 4 makes clear that Cain and Abel emerge out of a close relationship between Eve and God.
 Eve delivers her children "with the help of the Lord."
 This same intimacy continues today.
 One of the more persistent findings from those who do research and polling on this issue is that women care more about religion than men, are more involved in their religious institutions and take greater responsibility for passing on values to their children.